-When you try to build an index (by using CREATE INDEX or ALTER INDEX) on a spatial data type of a large table in Microsoft SQL Server 2012, the contention is high on the CMEMTHREAD
+When you try to build an index (by using CREATE INDEX or ALTER INDEX) on a spatial data type of a large table in Microsoft SQL Server 2012 or SQL Server 2014, the contention is high on the CMEMTHREAD

 wait type, and the performance of SQL Server decreases.